42BV/rest-convention/06-security.md

 ### GET requests must not change server state

 Of course this would be against the REST design principles elsewhere in this convention, but there is a good security reason too: they are easily executed using standard HTML tags.
+Also, crawlers like the Google Bot just love following links using GET :-)

 ### Sessions must be reset after logging in and out.